Intersectional Feminism What it means, how it works, and why you should practice it

 Consider the various aspects of your identity: your job, your marital status, your favourite food or book or colour.
-More importantly, consider the most basic aspects that identify you: your gender, your sexuality, your caste, your religion, you choose to embrace one.
-In this context, it is vital to question which parts of your identity afford your privilege, and which parts of your identity result in your oppression.
+More importantly, consider the most basic aspects that identify you: your gender, your sexuality, your caste, your religion, should you choose to embrace one.
+In this context, it is vital to question which parts of your identity afford you privilege, and which parts of your identity result in your oppression.

 For example, in a world that remains heavily patriarchal, a poor, low-caste man may still have the advantage of being a man, while continuing to be oppressed because of his caste and financial status.

 The questions to ask are: One, do you think it is possible to separate the various aspects of your identity from each other?
 Could you dissociate your caste from your gender from your religion from your financial status?
 According to intersectionality theory, the answer is no. You may have numerous identities, but they do not exist independently of each other; they are, in fact, overlapping, and how they interact/intersect is key to understanding privilege and oppression.
 These are nebulous terms, but it helps to think about the aspects of your identity that you can ignore, that are generally/widely accepted without question, that give you advantages over others.
 As Kimberlé Williams Crenshaw, a legal scholar who coined the term ‘intersectionality’, said to the New Statesman, “At the end of the day, it really is a question of power: who has the power to end the debate?
 To walk away?
 To say, “I’m done talking about it, and I can go on with my rhetoric in a ‘business as usual’ kind of response?””
 This is what privilege means.

 Intersectionality and Black Feminism